What is eInvoicing?

 - A supplier’s financial system generates an invoice for the buyer.

-- The invoice information passes through the eInvoicing network, where information — such as GST number, NZ Business Number (NZBN) and bank account number — is checked and confirmed.
+- The invoice information passes through the eInvoicing network, where it validates information like NZ Business Number (NZBN).

 - The invoice information is passed to the buyer’s financial system where it is reconciled against purchase details and is ready to be paid.
 (The NZBN is used to ensure the eInvoice is directed to the right buyer.)